-The Future of the Martin Luther King Jr. Memorial Library Building
+The Martin Luther King Jr. Memorial Library

 - Community participation on architect selection panels

 - Community meetings to get feedback throughout the design process

 - Focus groups and surveys to learn what services a community values most

 - Online surveys and forums for public discussion